Coding Intro

 Flow Control

-The while loop used earlier automatically checked for a condition and kept looping as long as that condition was true, which was count is less than 8 (count<8).
+The while loop used earlier automatically checked for a condition and kept looping as long as that condition was true, which was the count was less than 8 (count<8).
 But what if we want to check for something without using a while loop?
 The answer is exactly what you may have guessed, an if statement!
-You simply have a block, like the loop, but in this case the block will run only once if a condition is true.
+You simply have a block, like a loop, but in this case, the block will run only once if a condition is true.

-This code will print count if count does not equal to 4.
-In most programing languages, “not” is the ! symbol.
-And the != means “does not equal”.
+This code will print the count if the count does not equal 4.
+In most programming languages, “not” is the! symbol.
+And then != means “does not equal”.

 if (count != 4){